 Good examples of such food trends include the direct use of frozen fruit in smoothies and frozen vegetables in salads without the benefit of any cooking.
 These products were originally introduced to ensure that cooks and bakers had seasonal ingredients needed all year long for their recipes which were either cooked or baked.
 Frozen produce was also considered a minimally processed alternative to their canned or preserved counterparts.

 These days, however, restaurants and consumers in their homes use them from their raw frozen state which poses safety concerns since frozen produce is not classified as ready-to-eat (RTE) food.
 But, how many people actually know this?

 If the frozen food industry had been able to predict the novel ways by which their products would be used, they could have adequately prepared by tightening their food safety standards for pathogen tolerance in the process of frozen food production.
 In 2016, a large-scale voluntary recall of frozen fruits and vegetables sold under numerous brand names took place when ten people were hospitalized (two of whom died) due to this unregulated misuse of frozen produce that people take to be not only harmless but also healthy.

 The same goes for the novelty of restaurants featuring edible food gardens from which they sometimes take produce, usually vegetables and herbs, to be used as fresh ingredients for the food they serve.
-Who’s to say that those guests, who sometimes touch the leaves or produces while they are still in the garden, have clean hands, or have no pathogens on them?
+Who’s to say that those guests, who sometimes touch the leaves or produce while they are still in the garden, have clean hands, or have no pathogens on them?
 That's why you should ensure they are using the proper techniques to keep their hands clean such as requiring disposable kitchen gloves to be worn and for them to be cleaning their hands regularly with hand soap and hand sanitizers!